limptwiglet/Gelatin.js/README.md

 Gelatin.js is a framework built ontop of mootools to help you create web apps.

+Gelatin is heavily inspired by similar frameworks such as Backbone.js/SprouteCore/Ember.js

+Some of the features in Gelatin:

+* getters and setters
+* Observerable properties
+* Computed properties
+* Models
+* Server sync

 ## Models

 Gelatin.js includes a model class for defining your data structures.